TheCollecting/RatHack-pd/README.md

 script line length: 2428

 coming soon: manip, container searcher (almost done), proper player value calc (gonna be stupidly laggy so solid maybe on this)

+if i get unhappy enough source will be posted, pd sucks and script devs are almost all strange